ericwq/gskills/docs/load.md

 - In `cc.applyServiceConfigAndBalancer()`, `newBalancerName` will get the value from `cc.sc.lbConfig.name` or `*cc.sc.LB` or `PickFirstBalancerName` or `grpclbName`.
 - In our case, for the first client, `newBalancerName` will get the value from `PickFirstBalancerName`, which is '"pick_first"'
 - In our case, for the second client, `newBalancerName` will get the value from `cc.sc.lbConfig.name`, which is '"round_robin"'
-- At the last, `switchBalancer()` will be called to find the balancer builder from balncer map and `newCCBalancerWrapper()` will be called to initialize balancer.
+- At the last, `switchBalancer()` will be called to find the balancer builder from balancer map and `newCCBalancerWrapper()` will be called to initialize balancer.

 In [ClientConn.updateResolverState()](dial.md#clientconnupdateresolverstate),
 - If the parameter `s resolver.State`'s field `s.ServiceConfig.Config` is not nil, which means dns resolver does fill in the `ServiceConfig.Config` field.